 • Your builders can forward them to their sub-contractors, dramatically speeding up the bid process

-Many of our plans come in CAD format as well, but over the years I’ve talked about 75% of our customers who planned to order the files in this format out of doing so.
+About half of our plans are available in CAD format, but over the years I’ve talked about 75% of our customers who planned to order the files in this format out of doing so.
 They ask about CAD files because their builder asked them if they can get the plans in that format.
 But in most cases they are an unnecessary extra expense, because the changes being made are so simple.
 Add this to the list of questions to ask before ordering plans: what is best for me, and why?